E-commerce Platform

 Current Design

 When observing the current time slot.
-I made notes where our testers struggle to continue.
+I made notes on where our testers struggle to continue.

-The overall experience was underperforming comparing to the other two competitors.
+The overall experience was underperforming compared to the other two competitors.

-Shoppers found the shopping mode section “crowded” and “messy”.
-Also the BACK arrow was missing from the page.
+1. Shoppers found the shopping mode section “crowded” and “messy”.
+Also, the BACK arrow was missing from the page.

-Shoppers were clicking on the “Choose the pickup time” , that section didn’t work.
+2. Shoppers were clicking on the “Choose the pickup time” section, but the section didn’t work.

-To many text and informations.
+4. Too much text and information.
 Some testers could not find the available time slots.

 Journey Map & Persona